stockmind/gpd-pocket-ubuntu-respin/README.md

 https://mega.nz/#F!8WpQRZrD!0XHgajeG-QVZTp1Jbjndgw

-## BIOS updates and original firmwares
+## BIOS Updates and Original Firmwares

 You can find BIOS updates for GPD Pocket and original firmware files on this page: